-An extension of faceted search, a search filter is a specific product attribute a visitor can use to refine the search results of a particular category listing, e.g. by size, color, price, or brand.
-Multiple filters may be applied to take a broad range of products and refine them into a more narrow selection, allowing the end user to retrieve the most relevant search results based on the criteria they’ve selected.
+An extension of faceted search, a search filter is a specific attribute a visitor can use to refine the search results of a particular product listing page, e.g. by size, color, price, or brand.
+Multiple filters may be applied to take a broad range of products and refine them into a more narrow selection, allowing the end-user to retrieve the most relevant search results based on the criteria they’ve selected.

 All of this is done to help the consumer achieve maximum product discoverability, reducing navigation friction and any potential disruptions along the consumer path to purchase.